YellowTech/ProteinRate/README.md

 Visit live production page at https://protein.yellowtech.ch/

+I will add a SQL dump of my reviews as soon as I've collected a few.

 # Start your own page using Docker:
 (can also run using the django development server)